 The music from Peter and the Wolf has distinct patterns for each character.
 Tell the story, play the music, and invite your kids to guess which character each piece of music represents.
 If space allows for it, you can encourage kids to stand up and dance along.

 This is a simple activity that involves relatively few tools — perfect for when you’re short on time at home.
 Use dry ice to inflate a balloon while teaching kids about important science concepts in this easy to do project.

 Find a book with illustrations of different animal footprints.
 Use a ruler to measure the footprints and compare the various sizes.
 Then encourage your kid to trace their own footprint and encourage their classmates to do the same.
 Set up a video call with the group and have the kids share their screens and order the group’s footprints from smallest to largest.

 This STEAM activity is a great way for kids to get a handle on Sphero products while introducing them to programming using block code.
 This activity pairs beautifully with lessons about space or as part of a wider STEM unit or STEM curriculum.

 STEAM Activities with Sphero

 Are you looking for even more STEAM activities your kids will enjoy at home and in the classroom — activities that will get them excited about learning through exploration and hands-on play?
-We’ve made a resource for parents to learn more about our STEAM tools and how to use them in your household during this uncertain time.
+We’ve made a resource for parents to learn more about our STEAM tools and how to use them in your household.